 5. Add Golden Circles

 Adding golden circles makes this DIY holiday card literally shine!
-I use Finetec gold for this step, but you can use whatever metallic pen/marker/paint that you have on hand.
+I use Finetec Arabic gold for this step, but you can use whatever metallic pen/marker/paint that you have on hand.
 If, however, you are using Finetec gold like I am, you’ll want to begin by moistening it with a few drops of water.
 Shoot for 1/8 of a teaspoon or so!

-Fill in the circle with more Finetec.
+Fill in the circle with more paint.

 6. Thread Twine Through the Ornament

 At this point, your DIY holiday card is nearly finished!
 The only thing you need to do is punch a hole in the top of your ornament and thread twine through that hole.
 To make the hole, hold down the bottom of the ornament, gently lift out the top of the ornament, and use a hole punch in the center of the top.
-If your entire ornament comes out as you’re punching the hole, don’t worry about it … you will be able to press the ornament back in.
+If your entire ornament comes out as you’re punching the hole, don’t worry about it … you should be able to press the ornament back in.

 To finish up, write a message on the back of your card.
 You might include instructions on how to remove the ornament: “Press gently along the edges of the ornament to remove it.
 It should come right out!
 Then, tie the twine and hang it on your tree.”
-Once you have written your greeting, you can put the card in an envelope and send it off!
+Once you have written your greeting, you can put the card in an envelope and send it to your recipient.

 When your recipient gets your card, he or she will be able to simply pop the ornament out!